 In addition, of the large number of drugs in development in the biopharmaceutical industry, only a small percentage result in the submission of a marketing application, such as a new drug application, or NDA, to the FDA, EMA or other comparable foreign regulatory authority, and even fewer are approved for commercialization.
-Furthermore, even if we do receive regulatory approval for GH001, GH002 or GH003, including the medical devices required for their administration, for any indication, any such approval may be subject to limitations on the indications or uses or patient populations for which we may market the product.
+Furthermore, even if we do receive regulatory approval for GH001, GH002 or GH003, including the medical devices required for their administration, such as our proprietary aerosol delivery device for GH001, for any indication, any such approval may be subject to limitations on the indications or uses or patient populations for which we may market the product.
 Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure that we will successfully develop or commercialize GH001, GH002 or GH003 including the medical devices required for their administration, for any indication.
-Our failure to demonstrate positive results in our clinical trials in any indication for which we are developing GH001, GH002 or GH003 could adversely affect our development efforts for GH001, GH002 and GH003 in other indications.